Aperture-Finance/uniswap-v3-automan/README.md

 forge install
 ```

-As of July 2024, `via_ir` cannot be enabled as it causes build failures, and this is a known issue for large projects.

 When `via_ir` is enabled in [`foundry.toml`](foundry.toml), it takes one to two minutes to compile the project via
 the IR pipeline.
 For faster compilation and testing, the lite profile can be enabled by setting the environment
 variable `FOUNDRY_PROFILE` to `lite` which shortens the compilation time to about 10 seconds.